Strawberry Celebration Cake

 Whisk egg yolk and sugar until it goes almost white, then turn off the whisk and add the corn flour.
 Turn the whisk back on medium and slowly add the hot milk to the bowl, whisking continuously.

 Pour the mixture back into the saucepan and bring back to the boil and cook for 1 minute to thicken.
-Turn off, sieve the mixture into a bowl, cling film and cool down completely in the fridge before using.
+Turn off, sieve the mixture into a bowl, cling film directly on to the cream to avoid a skin forming and cool down completely in the fridge before using.

 Trace 3 identical circles onto baking paper – approximately 20-22 cm diameter.
 Place baking paper onto flat baking trays.